ankitabhatt17/SwaggerDemo/README.md

 This dependency will remove boiler plate code from your java project. https://springframework.guru/spring-boot-with-lombok-part-1/

-Stub =  Will be only used in unit testing
+Stub =  Will be only used in unit testing ( Class that will return some kind of dumy data)